DEFINITION OF YOGA NIDRA

 Since Yoga Nidra first became popular there have been huge advances in our understanding of what happens in the brain in situations such as stress, insomnia and creativity (to name just a few) and Yoga Nidra has evolved to become an incredibly rich diverse set of practices that can have a positive impact on many levels.
 It’s so important not to be dogmatic about yogic practices but to let them evolve to include new knowledge and so become richer and deeper.

 Yoga Nidra can help with many things such as enhanced memory, creativity, sleeping well, enhanced connection to the body and many many more.

-Its main contra-indication is Schizophrenia.
+Its main contra-indications are Schizophrenia and Psychosis.
 Anxiety and trauma are cautions.
-Yoga Nidra can be fantastic for these groups as well but you need specialised training and knowledge for it.
+Yoga Nidra can be fantastic for these groups as well but the practice needs to be tailored and as a teacher, you need specialised training and knowledge for it.

 It’s a form of meditation we normally do lying down.
 When we are lying down it’s easier to access that ‘in between’ state between waking and sleeping.
 There are times when lying down is not possible or comfortable so then it can be done supported in a comfortable seated position.